-Legislation Description of Legislation and applicability (a) within a watercourse; (c) if no development setback has been adopted, within 32 metres of a watercourse, measured from the edge of a watercourse; b.
-Free State i.
-Outside urban areas: (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; Description: The Project area is noted to traverse CBAs and ESAs which are largely aligned with grassland, cultivated stands and several wetlands, as presented in the 2015 Free State Biodiversity Plan and the national landcover dataset (GTI, 2020).
+Legislation Description of Legislation and applicability (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; Description: The Project area is noted to traverse CBAs and ESAs which are largely aligned with grassland, cultivated stands and several wetlands, as presented in the 2015 FSBP and the national landcover dataset (GTI, 2020).
 The cabling, access and/or internal roads are anticipated to traverse the ESAs associated with the wetland areas, and will required the expansion of infrastructure or structures with a physical footprint of 10m2 or more.
 Procedures for the Assessment and Minimum Criteria for Reporting on Identified Environmental Themes (GNR 320, 20 March 2020 and GNR 1150, 30 October 2020) The protocols provide the criteria for specialist assessment and minimum report content requirements for impacts for various environmental themes for activities requiring environmental authorisation.
 The protocols replace the requirements of Appendix 6 of the EIA Regulations, 2014, as amended.
 The assessment and reporting requirements of the protocols are associated with a level of environmental sensitivity identified by the national web based environmental screening tool (screening tool).
 The Screening Report was generated for the project on 21/02/2024 (Appendix E).
-The following environmental themes were applicable to the Normandien WEF: Agricultural Theme; Animal Species Theme; Aquatic Biodiversity Theme; Archaeological and Cultural Heritage Theme; Avian (Wind) Theme; Bats (Wind) Theme; Civil Aviation Theme; Defence Theme; Palaeontology Theme; Plant Species Theme; Noise Theme; Landscape (Wind theme); and Terrestrial Biodiversity Theme.
+The following environmental themes were applicable to the Normandien WEF: Agricultural Theme; Animal Species Theme; Aquatic Biodiversity Theme; Archaeological and Cultural Heritage Theme; Avian (Wind) Theme; Bats (Wind) Theme; Civil Aviation Theme; Defence Theme; Planeontology Theme; Plant Species Theme; Noise Theme; Landscape (Wind theme); and Terrestrial Biodiversity Theme.
 National Environmental Management: Waste Act (59 of 2008) (NEM:WA) This Act provides for regulating waste management in order to protect health and the environment by providing reasonable measures for the prevention of pollution and ecological degradation.
 The Act also provides for the licensing and control of waste management activities through GNR.
 921 (2013): List of Waste Management Activities that Have, or are Likely to Have, a Detrimental Effect on the Environment.
 The proposed project does not constitute a Listed Activity requiring a Waste Management Licence (WML) as defined in GNR 921.
+The Environmental Management Programme (EMPr) that will accompany the EIA Report, will include reasonable measures for the prevention of pollution and good international industry practice (GIIP).
+National Environmental Management: Biodiversity Act, The National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) (NEMBA) was promulgated in June 2004 within the framework of NEMA to provide for the management and conservation of national biodiversity.
+The NEMBA's primary aims are for the protection of species and ecosystems that warrant national protection, the sustainable use of indigenous biological resources, the fair and